GrizzlyBearDev/readme/README.md

-# Hi, I'm a full-stack developer.. 👋
+# Hi, I'm a full-stack developer typically I find myself on Gitlab! 👋

 ### My languages and tools: